tradle/models/README.md

 ### notEditable

 optional, objects of this type could not be modified.
 Once again, tradle.Selfie fits this description

+### indexes

+optional, to speed up the searches.
+Check [tradle.Application](https://github.com/tradle/models/blob/master/models/tradle.Application.json) to see how to add them

 ## Property Attributes